-- Majority of payments made via direct debit. - Monthly surveillance activities of the bank's entire loan portfolio segregated by customer segment.
+- · Majority of payments made via direct debit. - Monthly surveillance activities of the bank's entire loan portfolio segregated by customer segment. - Good performance of arrears with the arrears rate currently lower than December 2019 in spite of the coronavirus pandemic.